microsoft/msphpsql/README.md

 ## Install (UNIX)
 The following instructions assume a clean environment and show how to install PHP 7.x, Microsoft ODBC driver, Apache, and Microsoft PHP drivers on Ubuntu 16, 17 RedHat 7, Debian 8, 9 SUSE 12, and macOS 10.11, 10.12.

+Note that [Microsoft ODBC Driver 17][odbc17] is required for Ubuntu 17 and Debian 9.

 ### Step 1: Install PHP7+